GARGEYAMITHRA/e-commerce-follow/E-shop-master/Readme.md

 # milestone 17
 updated product and user schema with cart. created add to cart route and updated product detail page.
+# milestone 18
+added endpoint to display all items in the cart